bovem/bovem-blog/content/posts/linear-algebra/gaussian-elimination/index.md

 * The difference between 5X the number of oranges and 3X the number of apples should be 7.

 # System of Linear Equations
-These conditions could be represented using the following equations
+These conditions could be modeled using the following equations

 $$2x-y=3\tag{1}$$